EduardoAG33/WRO-2025-Future-Engineers/README.md

 | Connector           | Integrated in EV3 Brick |
 | Note                | Using the official rechargeable Li-Ion battery is recommended for optimal performance and to avoid voltage variation from AA batteries |

+This battery is the recommended power source for the LEGO EV3.
+There are two options: the official rechargeable battery or six AA batteries.
+Using the official battery is preferable, as it provides a stable and consistent voltage, ensuring reliable operation of motors and sensors under varying loads.
+Additionally, it offers longer runtime, making it ideal for extended use and competitive scenarios.

 ### Power Management
 EV3 Brick controls all motors.
 Powered by 10V 2050 mAh battery.